HEmile/juggl/docs/Juggl.md

 	- Paypal.me: https://paypal.me/EvanKrieken

 # Features
-Juggl is a new graph view with many more features than the original [[Obsidian]] graph view.
 ![[juggl trailer.gif]]
 ## Styling
 With Juggl you have completely control over the [[Styling|Style]] of your graph.
 You can use a special [[Style Pane]] that is very easy to use.
 For more advanced styling, you can use [[CSS Styling|CSS]] and [[YAML Styling|YAML]].